 The perennial question: why is race is such a lightning rod?
 In the USA, it has been debated ad-infinitum and unfortunately may not be answered for yet another generation.
-One would expect more mature, reasoned thinking and acceptance of this unavoidable and patently obvious fact; we are all interwoven with DNA strands that distinguish (all of) us as being from the same human race.
-Apparently some individuals beg to differ.
+One would expect more mature, reasoned thinking and acceptance of this unavoidable and patently obvious fact;

 A few days ago, I was listening to a CBC television newscast showcasing a young Quebec filmmaker by the name of Xavier Dolan.
 This admittedly young, brash, yet gifted filmmaker, has been dubbed The Québécois L'Enfant Terrible.
 After all, where does a fresh-faced 25-year-old, get off winning the prestigious Jury Prize at the Cannes Film Festival for his just released film Mommy?

 Decades-old, entrenched filmmakers of his genre, have continually looked down their noses at such young up and co

 In the words of Captain Jack Sparrow...I am havin' a thought.
 The thought being I have a hankerin' to upgrade my ride.

 I know the process involved will take some time and extended research, so I figured I would start with the keepers of intimate knowledge on the subject - The CMC Family!

 While I am still quite open to other choices, I have narrowed it down to 3.
 All look different.
 All ride differently.
 Certainly all are built differently; and most assuredly all come with